foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-4.md

 You may wonder why we went through the process of digging through SSEEdit to disable a completely inconsequential feature before we even talk about load order and plugin types.

 This lesson was not about the book.
-It was about plugin structure: About records and Form IDs and layers.
+It was about plugin structure: About records and form IDs and layers.
 Load order should be more than a theoretical idea now, it's a tangible concept that you have seen in action.
 You have seen overwrites, you have created your own overwriting layer to make a change, and made sure that it works.

 When we discuss plugin types and load order in the next lesson, these concepts will make a great deal more sense with the knowledge on plugin structure we gained in this lesson.